-1. 2.
 Course Specification of English (1)

-I. Course Identification and General Information:
+l. ( I. Course Identification and General Information:

-1 Course Title: English (1)
+١ Course Title: English (1)

-۲ Course Code & Number: UR003
+۲ Course Code & Number:

 C. Н TOTAL

 Th.
 Seminar Pr Tr.
-IOIAL

 ٣ Credit hours: Theory 3 Seminars, exercises.
 Practical Field, training 3

-ź Study level/ semester at which this course is offered:
+ŧ Study level/ semester at which this course is offered: Level I Semester I

-٥ Pre -requisite (if any): Semester I N/A
+٥ Pre -requisite (if any): N/A

-٦ Co - requisite (if any): N/A
+٦ Co -requisite (if any): N/A

-٨ Program (s) in which the course is offered: All academic programs in all the faculties in the University ies in the
+۸ Program (s) in which the course is offered: All aca demic progr ams in all t University the facultion es in the

 ٩ Language of teaching the course: English

 ١. Location of teaching the course: University Campus, different faculties in the University

 11 Prepared By: Assoc.
 Prof. Ibraheem Tajaddeen

 12 Date of Approval